sfuqua/fvtt-token-visibility/CONTRIBUTING.md

 ## Merging your code

-Pull requests into master are welcome and I will review them if they show up.
+Pull requests into main are welcome and I will review them if they show up.